Forensic Audit Meaning

-- Forensic Auditors must have expert knowledge of law whereas this is not compulsory for internal auditors.
+- Forensic auditors must have expert knowledge of the law, whereas this is not compulsory for internal auditors.

-- Evidence gathered in the forensic audits can be used for legal proceedings whereas evidence gathered in an internal audit will not be acceptable in legal proceedings.
+- Forensic audits can be used for legal proceedings, whereas evidence gathered in an internal audit will not be acceptable in legal proceedings.

-This has been a guide to Forensic Audit and its meaning.
-Here we discuss steps for conducting forensic audit along with its example, reasons and differences from internal audit.
+This article has been a guide to Forensic Audit & its meaning.
+We explain its checklist, importance, examples, types, vs financial & internal audit, advantages and disadvanatages.
 You may learn more about financing from the following articles –